 Auto Recycling News

-Upgrade Incoming: ARA upgrading out-of-date Retire Your Ride platform
+Upgrade Incoming: ARC upgrading Retire Your Ride platform

-Toronto, Ontario — The Auto Recyclers of Canada is revealing details about planned upgrades to the digital platform for its Retire Your Ride program.
-On
+Toronto, Ontario — The Automotive Recyclers of Canada has revealed details regarding planned upgrades to the Retire Your Ride program.
+On Wednesday, Wally Dingman, executive

 Costly Cars: Used vehicle prices ease slightly in Q1, report finds